xlladdins/xll/docs/Excel4MacrosA-D.md

 and all selected cells have identical formatting, the default is TRUE;
 if cells have different formatting, the default is FALSE.

-Number    corresponds to the Number check box.
+Number&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Number check box.

-Font    corresponds to the Font check box.
+Font&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Font check box.

-Alignment    corresponds to the Alignment check box.
+Alignment&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Alignment check box.

-Border    corresponds to the Border check box.
+Border&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Border check box.

-Pattern    corresponds to the Pattern check box.
+Pattern&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Pattern check box.

-Protection    corresponds to the Protection check box.
+Protection&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Protection check box.

 **Related Functions**

 DEFINE.STYLE Syntaxes 2-7

-APPLY.STYLE   Applies a style to the selection
+APPLY.STYLE&nbsp;&nbsp;&nbsp;Applies a style to the selection

-DELETE.STYLE   Deletes a cell style
+DELETE.STYLE&nbsp;&nbsp;&nbsp;Deletes a cell style

-MERGE.STYLES   Imports styles from another workbook into the active workbook
+MERGE.STYLES&nbsp;&nbsp;&nbsp;Imports styles from another workbook into the active workbook

 Return to [top](#A)